stellio-hub/stellio-docs/docs/API_walkthrough.md

 ## Starting the Stellio Context Broker
 The Stellio Context Broker source code can be found here : https://github.com/stellio-hub/stellio-context-broker

 To Start a Stellio instance.
-You can clone the stellio-context-broker and use the provided Docker compose configuration to run containers:
+You can clone the Stellio repository and use the provided Docker compose configuration to run containers:

 ```shell
 git clone https://github.com/stellio-hub/stellio-context-broker